sgago/thestudyguide/sysdesign/sysdesign.md

 ChatGPT says,
 > "With causal consistency, you and your friends agree on some logical order for the messages.
 If you tell something important to Alice and then mention it to Bob, everyone knows that Alice got the message first.
 It's about maintaining the cause-and-effect relationship."

+TODO: We need to talk about reliable and gossip broadcast.

 #### Causal+ consistency
 TODO: Discuss causal+ and how it's different from Causal.
 We need to talk about CRDT types too.

+#### Common CRDT Types
+TODO: We need to discuss the various CRDT types

 #### Eventual consistency
 Eventual consistency relaxes guarantees of strong and sequential.
 Given enough time, all nodes will converge to the same result.
 Note that, during updates or partitions, nodes may have different values.
 For example, reading from Server A and B may yield a stale, earlier result which is very confusing.